Patient stories and patient public involvement

 You said: ``we need more handrails in our hospital corridors.`` We did: ``we have installed handrails on all levels where space allows on the BRI site``.

-You said: ``signage is too small and unclear for visually impaired people.`` We did: ``We ordered new signage with yellow background in black text``.
+You said: ``signage is too small and unclear for visually impaired people.`` We did: ``We ordered new signage``.

-You said: ``there’s a lack of patient information in AED waiting area.`` We did: `` We installed new screens with infographics.``
+You said: ``there’s a lack of patient information in ED waiting area.`` We did: `` We installed new screens with infographics.``

 Imaging Walk-In Service Survey July 2023